Foundation Diet and Health

 Dangers - Intolerances - Side effects

-In addition to all the health-promoting ingredients of chickpeas, they contain a few anti-nutritional substances (antinutrients) that have a negative effect on the human body and disrupt the digestive process.
+In addition to all the health-promoting ingredients of chickpeas, they also contain anti-nutritional substances (antinutrients) that have a negative effect on the human body and can disrupt the digestive process.
 It is believed that the accumulation of antinutrients in legumes has developed as a protective mechanism in unfavorable environmental conditions and the presence of parasites, fungi, insects and herbivores.
-The anti-nutritional compounds found in legumes are divided into two categories: protein-containing anti-nutritional substances and non-protein-containing anti-nutritional substances.
+The antinutrients found in legumes are divided into two categories: proteinaceous and non-proteinaceous anti-nutritional substances.
 Anti-nutritional protein compounds include alkaloids, phytic acid, oligosaccharides and phenolic compounds such as tannins and saponins.
-Known anti-nutritional protein compounds found in legumes include lectins (agglutinins), trypsin inhibitors and chymotrypsin inhibitors.
+Known antinutrients found in legumes include lectins (agglutinins), trypsin inhibitors and chymotrypsin inhibitors.
 Chickpeas have been found to contain protease and amylase inhibitors, lectins, phytic acid and some oligosaccharides belonging to the raffinose sugar family, which make eating the legume raw harmful.
 According to a 2016 study, more than 4 g of amylase inhibitors (more than 100 g of chickpeas) can cause abdominal discomfort and diarrhea.
 However, processing methods such as soaking, sprouting or cooking (heating) can reduce or even inactivate the anti-nutritional compounds.
 4,6,10 Cooked chickpeas or heated chickpea flour are therefore safe to eat.

 Some oligosaccharides (raffinose and stachyose) can cause unpleasant flatulence.
-However, the flatulence effect can be avoided by cooking and sprouting.
+However, the flatulent effect can be avoided by cooking and sprouting.
 10

 Chickpeas (and therefore chickpea flour) can trigger allergic reactions in sensitized people, ranging from skin reactions to anaphylaxis.
 4